iholloma/crdh/_essays/v01-13-growing-strong.md

 rationalized agricultural system.[^7]

 Some of the most interesting relationships in this graph are the federal employees who lived in the Washington D.C.
-In figure 2 this graph breaks out the network relationships into numerical values.
+Figure 2 breaks out the network relationships into numerical values.
 Despite the span of twenty-five years between 1816--1841 and the drastic political changeover in the cabinet and elected government there were fifty-three people that